Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/implementing-webmentions-on-a-11ty-blog.md

   }

   if (!TOKEN) {
-    // If we dont have a domain access token, abort console.warn(
+    // If we don't have a domain access token, abort console.warn(
       '>>> unable to fetch webmentions: no access token specified in environment.'
     );